-West Virginia No-Fault Divorce
+West Virginia No-Fault Divorce Attorneys

 Is No-Fault Divorce Possible in West Virginia?

-Alternatively, you can file a claim that you and your spouse have lived separately and apart for at least one full year, without any interruption and without cohabitation, by which is meant that you must abstain from sexual relations with one another.
-As a note, if you engage in a sexual relationship with another person during the period of your separation you could potentially be accused of adultery and end up facing a fault divorce.
+Alternatively, you can file a claim that you and your spouse have lived separately and apart for at least one full year, without any interruption and without cohabitation, which means that you must abstain from sexual relations with one another.
+If your spouse won’t agree that there are irreconcilable differences, living apart for a year is an alternative pathway to no-fault divorce.
+As a note, if you engage in a sexual relationship with another person during the period of your separation, you could potentially be accused of adultery and end up facing a fault divorce.

 In either case, you must also prove that at least one spouse has been a resident of West Virginia for at least one year.
 The court can waive the residency requirement if your wedding took place in West Virginia.

 You can also get a legal separation (called “separate maintenance” in West Virginia) on no-fault grounds.
 The process to get a no-fault separation is essentially the same as the process to get a no-fault divorce.

 Our law firm fights for your rights in divorce

 While no-fault divorce makes it easier for you to file for divorce, that does not mean that the process of legally dissolving your marriage will be easy.
 A no-fault divorce simply means that you don’t have to prove fault or give detailed grounds for the divorce itself.
 You still need to work out the legal and financial consequences of the divorce.
 That means coming to an agreement on issues such as child custody, child support, spousal support and property distribution – or having them decided by the court if you can’t do so.